 Now we come to a series of four architectural metaphors.
 These metaphors suggest our survival kit for suffering.

-The word “perfect” means to render fit, complete.
-“Perfect” comes from two words to fit and down.
-It carries the meanings of mend, repair, complete, equip, prepare, and put in order.
-The idea is that God will restore us to our former condition.
+Note the sequence of thought here: “But may the God of all grace…make you perfect.”
+God, by his grace, makes us perfect.
+The Greek word “perfect” means to render fit, complete.
+“Perfect” comes from two terms to fit and down.
+It carries the thoughts of mending, repairing, completing, preparing, and putting in order.
+The idea is that God will restore us to a former condition.

 Secular Greek used “perfect” for setting a fractured bone.
-The Bible uses it for mending a net (Mark 1:19).
+The New Testament uses it for mending a net (Mark 1:19).
 The predominant idea in the word “perfect” is an adjustment.
-God will put the broken parts into the right relationship.
-He will put us into right relationship with Himself.
-God will mend people who come to Him as the God of grace.
-He will take the broken pieces of your life and mend them for His eternal glory.
+God will put the broken parts into right relationship.
+He will put us into a proper relationship with himself.
+God will mend people who come to him as the God of grace.
+He will take the broken pieces of your life and repair them for his eternal glory.

 “Perfect” always carries the idea of supplying that which is missing.
 God will mend the broken.
-God will restore lives ruined in sin.
-God will put us in joint, adjust us to His plan for suffering.
+He will restore lives ruined in sin.
+God will put us in joint by adjusting us to his plan.

-Galatians 6:1 translates this word as “restore.”
-God will put us in the right order.
-He will arrange our lives so that they are in their proper place in His economy.
+Galatians 6:1 translates our word “perfect” as “restore.”
+God will put us in the proper order.
+He will arrange our lives to be in their proper place in his will and fellowship with his person.

 “Night and day praying exceedingly that we may see your face and perfect what is lacking in your faith?”
 (1 Thessalonians 3:10).

-God will outfit or equip us for any situation.
+God will outfit or equip us for any situation in life.
 The hothouse produces puny plants that fade in a day.
-The mountains have trees that withstand violent winds.
+Mountains have trees that withstand violent winds.
 God puts adversity in our lives to develop a godly character that will endure anything that may come our way.

-God can, and will, perfect you if you let Him unscramble your life.
+God can and will mend you if you let him unscramble your life.

-When God perfects us, He orients us to suffering.
+God perfects us by orienting us to suffering.
 He mends our lives.
-He puts them back together again.
+He puts them back together again by his grace.

-You have spiritual scars and bruises, and you need someone to stitch you up!
+If a Christian has spiritual wounds, he needs someone to stitch his spiritual lacerations.
 God can do that.
-He will take your problem and your burden.
-When He mends your life, you will not find any scars.
+He will take your problem and your burden and build something remarkable.
+When He mends your life, you will not find any open wounds.

-Is your family broken into pieces?
-God will put you back together again.
+Is your family broken?
+God will put them back together again.
 God will do this even for Christians who have radically stepped out of fellowship with Him.
-God can restore harmony between husbands and wives.
+God can restore harmony between husband and wife and parent and child.
 God can join them perfectly together again.

 “Now I plead with you, brethren, by the name of our Lord Jesus Christ, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment” (1 Corinthians 1:10).